nameistzzhang/gpv-flash/README.md

-# Measuring Human and AI Values based on Generative Psychometrics with Large Language Models
+# [AAAI 2025] Measuring Human and AI Values Based on Generative Psychometrics with Large Language Models

 ## 🚀 Introduction